plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 When a Player declares a Discovery as **Kindling**, they take the following steps in order:

-1. Place the Discovery face up in the Guide's Kindling zone;
+1. Place the Discovery face-up in the Guide's Kindling zone;
 2. Advance the Player's Order three;
-3. Return two Traits of the same Level from their Roots;
+3. Return two Traits of the same Level from their Deck;
-4. Choose an available Path of the same Level to add to their Roots; and,
+4. Choose an available Path of the same Level to add to their Deck; and,
 5. Tell a Tale about how their Adventurer lost their Traits and gained this new chosen Path.

 If a Player is unable to take one of these steps, they cannot declare their Discovery as Burning.